tmtxt/tmtxt.github.com/_posts/2015-11-03-using-gulp-with-browserify-and-watchify-update-nov-2015.md

 ---
 layout: post
-title: "Using Gulp with Browserify and Watchify - Updated"
+title: "Using Gulp with Browserify and Watchify - Update Nov 2015"
 description: ""
 categories: [javascript]
 tags: []